Optimizing, Planning, and Governing SaaS Applications

 Prevent shadow IT to reduce cost and risk

 Reducing shadow IT and preventing inefficient SaaS purchases can be accomplished by rethinking the SaaS acquisition process.
-One in five employees in a typical large organization has purchased a SaaS application using expense reimbursement, according to Zylo data.
+One in six employees in a typical large organization has purchased a SaaS application using expense reimbursement, according to Zylo data.

 One of the ways organizations have stymied this activity and its resulting contribution to shadow IT growth is by prohibiting expense reimbursement for SaaS applications or defining expense reimbursement thresholds.